AhmadMorningstar/Easy-APK-Installer/README.md

 2. Go back to the main Settings menu, find **Developer options**, and enable **USB debugging**.
 3. Connect your device to your computer using a USB cable.
 4. When prompted, accept the "Allow USB debugging" dialog on your device.

-You are now ready to run the Easy APK Installer\!

-Simply run the following command in your terminal:

-python easy\_apk\_installer.py